2010

 As in his previous film, director Lee seems unable to avoid heavy-handedness, which does give the film a certain level of authenticity, but also robs it of a sense of grace and beauty, leaving the climactic surge of emotion more belabored than it should be.
 In the final analysis, nonetheless, The Man from Nowhere is not too bad as a star vehicle for proving Won Bin's appeal to the action-film demographic.
 It could have been much worse: he could have been stuck in 71: Into the Fire.
 (Kyu Hyun Kim)

-Enemy at the End
+Enemy at the Dead End

 The year is 1984.
 Min-ho (Yu Ha film regular Cheon Ho-jin) is a fifty-something brain disease patient rusticating in a slightly run-down, out-of-the-way Catholic hospital.
 The left side of his body paralyzed and suffering from bouts of depression, the only thing he can work up enough energy for is outwitting the kind and pretty nurse Ha (TV personality Seo Hyo-rim) so that he could commit suicide.
 One day, a deep-sea fisherman Sang-eop (Yoo Hae-jin, Tazza, Truck, Woochi, et al) with a grave head injury is admitted to his room.
 A victim of a vicious robbery attempt, Sang-eop has lost most of his memories and is virtually paraplegic, albeit slowly recovering.
 The situation is drastically changed when Min-ho one day remembers where he knows his roommate's name from.
 This makes him suddenly recover his appetite for life.
 You see, Min-ho is determined to kill his bed-neighbor.
 And he will do it by hook or by crook¡¦

-Enemy at the End Enemy at the End is a strangely ambitious witch's brew with frankly incompatible elements thrown in together.
+Enemy at the End Enemy at the Dead End is a strangely ambitious witch's brew with frankly incompatible elements thrown in together.
 The movie is structured like a British-style boardroom thriller (the core of the film is essentially two semi-incapacitated patients glaring and hollering at one another) but also incorporates into itself elements of absurdist comedy, excessively gory slasher-horror, and even paranoid medical sci-fi.
 Needless to say, the resultant clashing tonalities don't make for a harmonious rendering of music: the film goes literally berserk in the last fifteen minutes or so, becoming an Eli Roth-torture porn take on Deathtrap, and then throwing a jaw-dropping "last revelation" at the viewers, cleverly orchestrated for sure but ending the movie in a jarring note severely incongruous with the whacky humor of the early sections.

-On the positive side, Enemy at the End is never boring or listless.
+On the positive side, Enemy at the Dead End is never boring or listless.
 It does have two remarkable actors, Cheon Ho-jin, strikingly handsome even in his "crushed late-middle-age weakling" mode, and Yoo Hae-jin, here crunching his eyes into reptilian slits and shooting off venomous and vulgar bons mots like spitballs, squaring off against one another, which at the very least guarantees some serious thespian fireworks.
 In fact, the rookie directors Jo Won-hee and Kim Sang-hwa handle Min-ho's simultaneously ingenious and hapless efforts to destroy Sang-eop (and the latter's deadpan response to them) impressively well: they are cringe-inducing but uproariously funny.
-Had they been able to either put two or three more sequences like the whole "soap-in-panty-stocking" episode or maintain the same tone throughout the film, Enemy at the End could have been a truly unique experience.
+Had they been able to either put two or three more sequences like the whole "soap-in-panty-stocking" episode or maintain the same tone throughout the film, Enemy at the Dead End could have been a truly unique experience.
 As it stands, unfortunately, the film is smart and fun but marred by some glaring flaws, most importantly lack of directorial restraint and control over its wilder aspects.
-Still, like another '80s-set mystery thriller Paradise Murdered (2007), Enemy at the End deserves kudos for trying hard to be different while not cheating the viewers with non-existent clues or a thematic cop-out.
+Still, like another '80s-set mystery thriller Paradise Murdered (2007), Enemy at the Dead End deserves kudos for trying hard to be different while not cheating the viewers with non-existent clues or a thematic cop-out.

 The technical specs are quite good if not overwhelming, from DP Choe Chan-min's (Private Eye) colorful cinematography to the stylishly grungy production design and the effective make-up jobs on Cheon and Yoo.
 (Kyu Hyun Kim)